 3. Pay attention to fees.

 While fuel cards can offer substantial cost savings, they might also come with fees that offset those savings.
 For instance, some providers might charge account fees, card fees, transactions fees and late payment fees.
 Some providers offer tiered pricing based on fuel consumption, with lower rates for businesses with higher fuel usage.
 When comparing fuel card programs, make sure to factor in all associated fees to ensure you're making a cost-effective choice.
+They should have a fuel card prices webpage that details all fees and penalties that are charged in addition to the cost of fuel.

 4. Check the reporting features.